ohhblackhawk/redesign-webpage/README.md

 - Big eye catching text

 ### SVG
 I noticed that the website had a Logo in .PNG form.
-I wanted to use SVG as they are smaller in file size Using SVG I recreated the logo.
+I wanted to use recreate the logo as a SVG as they bring advantages such as file size, and better resizing for different resolutions.
+After conducting research to logo's used by other brands, they aimed at simplicity and the use of colors.
+Using this I focused on simplifying the logo to keep the most important features.
+The psychology of blue reinforces the ideas of saftey and efficiency.

 ### Before
 Score using https://pagespeed.web.dev/